waynebaylor/dojo-Chroma-Hash/README.markdown

 For a more detailed description of Chroma-Hash, be sure to [check out this blog post about it.](http://mattt.me/2009/11/chroma-hash-revisited/).

+The Dojo version can be found at http://github.com/waynebaylor/dojo-Chroma-Hash.git

 ## Demo

 Actions speak louder than words.